StephAnniePB/flippingplugin/README.md

     <article class="book">
       <section class="page active">
         <div class="front">
 The page active section class is letting the "page" be responsive to your click.
-The div class notes where you are and
+The div class notes where you are and helps keep track of each rotation from front to back.
+Also, if you put links inside the book, they must be on the "back" page.
+The background was the trickist part.
+We used an open source background and lightened it, then we flipped it over.
+I hope this information helps you and if you have any questions feel free to send an email to the address in my profile.